yurivwarmerdam/necrofarmer/README.md

 I am currently struggling to think of a reason why I wanted to keep these two sets distinct.
 I _suppose_ it's a separation of concern thing, but it might be a lot.
 Ok, now it's up to me to figure out when how to label a layer as a layeredupdates.
 That is really annoying....
+Options:
+- get sprites for active layer(s)
+    - make new (render)group
+    - iterate active layer sprites
+    - feed that to camera
+    - this makes adding things at runtime hard
+- add layeredupdates//true to layer properties in tiled
+- give tilemap constructor list of layer names to make as layeredupdates last 2 seem better.
+I need to decide where I want to put this.
+Currently tempted put this in tiled.
+Downside is that it requires knowledge outside of the python world when addin new objects at runtime.
+Either way's a convention.
+Downside of the supply in constructor approach is that it requires knowledge of what layers will exist in the tmx.
+Either way this depends on some cross-env knowldge.
+Guess it's unavoidable. constructor feels a little more generic "public package". tiles is just a "my convention."
+Might be fine to have conventions I like. (it's what ConcernedApe would do!)

 - [ ] High-level: Think about how tassk sequencing should work.
 If seeds are picked up, but no plant spot is available, how long should you hold on?
 What if a seed is dropped?
 Should it get picked up again immediately?